 The intrinsic value of these coins was too high for use in everyday transactions, and therefore, they were likely primarily used for moving large sums of money in mercantile transactions, government expenses, donatives, or for payment for substantial services.
 It is also speculated that merchants would allow trusted customers to keep a tab, paying it with a single coin once the bill was significant enough.

-The conventional definition of what constitutes a coin varies depending on its interpretation.
+The conventional definition of what constitutes ancient coins varies depending on its interpretation.
 The earliest proto-coins were without any design, essentially just a blank globular ball of electrum.
 These nuggets were weighed and exchanged at bullion values but were uncontrolled and arbitrary.

 This progressed to include reverse punches, used to easily prove the content of the piece by cutting deeply to show that it was made of solid precious metal and to keep the metal from slipping while being struck.